How to remove a pseudo check that was created in error

 How to remove the pseudo check

-To correct a pseudo check transaction which was entered in error, the check will need to be edited to replace the bank account in the distribution with an expense account or deleted.
+To correct a pseudo check transaction which was entered in error, the check will need to be deleted to replace the bank account in the distribution with an expense account.
 Do Not void the check!
 Voiding the check will not fix the issue and will cause other issues.
 Once the check has been deleted, correct the bill and assign the same check to the bill.

 The delete or edit options will not be available if any of the following is true: